 The Group operates internationally and portion of the business is transacted in several currencies and consequently the Group is exposed to foreign exchange risk through its sales in overseas and purchases from overseas suppliers in various foreign currencies.
 Foreign currency exchange rate exposure is partly balanced by purchasing of goods, commodities and services in the respective currencies.
 The Group primarily uses derivatives to hedge its risk against foreign currency balances of borrowings, trade payables, trade receivables.
 Such exposures are managed within approved policy parameters utilising foreign exchange forward contracts and options.
 Further, the Group also has variable interest rate loan in foreign currency.
-To manage its risk against interest rate swap.
+To manage its risk against interest rate movements the Group has taken an interest rate swap.
 The Group also enter into derivative contracts to hedge forecast sales and purchase transactions using forward contracts.